Oppas

 Oppa has grown in legend.
 According to the Chronicle of Alfonso III written in the late ninth century, he was a son of Wittiza, though based on Wittiza's approximate birth date, this is impossible.
 The Rotense version of the Alfonso III makes him an Archbishop of Toledo and the Ad Sebastianum version a Bishop of Seville.
 Oppa is said to have accompanied the Arab armies which invaded the Asturias in 718 in an attempt to put down Pelagius of Asturias.
 He reportedly engaged the rebel Goth in a long debate, but the Arabs were subsequently crushed in the Battle of Covadonga.
 This is undoubtedly a baseless legend.
 The only part of the general story presented by the Alfonso III that is otherwise backed up is the claim that he was bishop of Seville, since a late tenth-century manuscript mentions a bishop of that city named Oppa in the correct time period, but the chronicle may have been the list compiler's source.
 The Chronicle of Albelda confirms that a bishop Oppa was captured at Covadonga.

-According to late sources, Oppas's older brother or half-brother was Sisebut, who later became the count of the Christians of Coimbra, as were his son Ataulf (fl.
+According to late sources, Oppa’s older brother or half-brother was Sisebut, who later became the count of the Christians of Coimbra, as were his son Ataulf (fl.
 770), his grandson Athanaric (fl.
 801–802), and his great-grandson Teudo (fl.
 805), who had descendants also.